KxSystems/docs/docs/ml/toolkit/graph/pipeline.md

 .ml.updDebug[]
 ```

 Debugging is updated.
-The default value is `0b` which disables errors occuring within the graph to be debugged
+The default value is `0b` which disables errors occurring within the graph to be debugged

 ```q
 q).ml.graphDebug